gvwilson/thirdbit/src/fiction/iffy/index.md

 had just fired into the air.
 She was flying,
 really actually flying,
-except it had to be over in a few seconds before a satellite spotted them.
+except she had to be back on the ground before a satellite spotted her.
 Even if that didn't happen,
 the chair could hit the ground the wrong way and snap her neck.
 The gyros were supposed to prevent that,